 In early 1964, Dahmer was one of the speakers at Hattiesburg Freedom Day, a mobilization of would-be Black voters attempting to register en mass at the county courthouse.
 More than 150 courageous Black citizens defiantly lined up to register.
 Only a handful were allowed in the building, and few — if any — were added to the voting rolls.
 Some of those attempting to register were fired from their jobs, others were threatened with violence.

 Following passage of the Voting Rights Act of 1965, Dahmer obtained the right and the materials needed to register voters and collect poll taxes at his store.
 This would have facilitated a great increase in voter registration by African Americans in Forrest County.
 It was on the day after he announced this opportunity that his house was bombed.

 Four of Dahmer’s sons were serving in the U.S. military to “defend democracy,” only to have their father murdered in his fight for the democratic right to vote in the United States.
 They returned home for his funeral and were joined by hundreds of mourners at Dahmer’s funeral on Jan.
 16, 1966.

 Two key resources on Dahmer are the profiles on the SNCC Digital Gateway and CRMvet.org websites.
-We also recommend Count Them One by One: Black Mississippians Fighting for the Right to Vote by Gordon A. Martin Jr. and the Journey to Justice blog by Jerry Mitchell, whose investigative journalism played a key role in the convictions of Klan imperial wizard Sam Bowers for ordering the fatal firebombing.
+We also recommend Count Them One by One: Black Mississippians Fighting for the Right to Vote by Gordon A. Martin Jr. and Race Against Time: A Reporter Reopens the Unsolved Murder Cases of the Civil Rights Era by Jerry Mitchell, whose investigative journalism played a key role in the convictions of Klan imperial wizard Sam Bowers for ordering the fatal firebombing.
 For images, visit the Moncrief photo collection.